 Photo Credit: Food Network

-Citrus & herbs give these olives a welcome bit of brightness, and make for an easy appetizer that you can make ahead of time!
+Citrus and herbs give these olives a welcome bit of brightness, and make for an easy appetizer that you can create ahead of time.
+It’s a certain way to elevate a cheese board, or it’s great on its own as an elegant aperitivo snack.

 Warm Citrus Marinated Olives